JojiiOfficial/Matrix-EmailBridge/README.md

 - [X]  Viewing HTML messages (as good as your matrix-client supports html)

 ## TODO
-- [ ]  Attaching files sent into bridge
+- [ ]  Attaching files sent into the bridged room
 - [ ]  System to send passwords not in plaintext
 - [ ]  Add more header (CC/Bcc)